landaal-ict/Winbox/README.md

 # About
 WinBox for Linux brings the simplicity and power of MikroTik's WinBox utility to Linux users.
 It allows for easy access and management of MikroTik routers with a familiar interface.
+Winbox version 4 beta

 # This project provides: